CelineWW/Crowdfunding_Campaign_Excel/Written_Report.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+  *Successful theater campaigns are more than failed theater campaigns in each month, especially during the middle of the year.
+   So theater is an efficient crwdfunding method.
+  *May is the best month to launch theater campaingns.

 - What can you conclude about the Outcomes based on Goals?

+  *For those campaigns of plays, which goals lower than $20,000 are easy to get accomplished.

 - What are some limitations of this dataset?

+  *The cost of each campaign is not included.
+Net pledged amount should be deducted by the cost or budget.

 - What are some other possible tables and/or graphs that we could create?

+  *Comparison of total outcomes in different country by convert all currency to US dollar```$```.

+  *Analysis of outcomes based on daily crowedfunding during the campaigns.